james-rukawa/ISDA-SIMM-v2.4-Daily-Reporting/README.md

 In the config json file, you can set up:
 1. The naming convention for input files
 2. SIMM version, for this tool it's "v2.4"
 3. which product you would like to include.
-According to ISDA, there are a total of 4 products: Equity, Credit, Commodity and RatesFX
+According to ISDA, there are a total of 4 products: Equity, Credit, Commodity and RatesFX.
+Put "1" besides the product you'd like to include and "0" for those you'd like to skip
 4. which risk type you would like to include.
-According to ISDA, there are a total of 6 risk types: IR, Credit Qualifying, Credit Non-Qualifying, Equity, Commodity, FX
+According to ISDA, there are a total of 6 risk types: IR, Credit Qualifying, Credit Non-Qualifying, Equity, Commodity, FX.
+Put "1" besides the risk type you'd like to include and "0" for those you'd like to skip

 The tool will produce a csv file summarizing the hierarchical initial margin results under each counterparty, product and risk type.